laurenashley/laurenashley/README.md

 <p>With a strong background in full stack development, my heart belongs to the front-end.
 Crafting seamless user experiences that leave a lasting impact is my forte.
 I'm on a mission to bridge my love for AI with my coding skills, aiming to make innovative contributions in the field.</p>

-<p>Whether I'm coding with a team or collaborating in my personal community as a parent, I'm dedicated to excellence.
+<p>Whether I'm coding with a team or working independently, I'm dedicated to excellence.
 Let's connect and explore the exciting possibilities in the tech space together! 🌟 #CodeWithPassion</p>

 <h2>🌱 I’m currently learning ...</h2>
 <ul>